-Lawrence A. Hansen, MD, Advisory Board
+Lawrence A. Hansen, MD, Science Advisory Board

 Dr. Lawrence A. Hansen has a long and distinguished career in medicine, research and teaching in the areas of neuroscience, pathology and neuroanatomy.
 He is Professor of Pathology and Neurosciences at University of California, San Diego, (UCSD) School of Medicine, where he has been since 1988.
 His exceptional qualities as an educator have earned him multiple awards for outstanding excellence in teaching.

 Dr. Hansen's research is focused on the pathology and pathogenesis of dementing illnesses, in particular the Lewy variant of Alzheimer disease for which his work is very well known.
 He has published over 150 peer review journal publications as well as numerous book chapters and review articles in his many areas of expertise.